jennasalem/KMER_info/README.md

 # KMER_info
-## A K-Mer search code for a genomic sequence
+## A K-mer search for a genomic sequence
 ### Jenna Salem, University of Rhode Island, May 2024

 # What is a k-mer?
 A k-mer is simply a specific number of nucleotides/base-pairs within a DNA sequence.
 For example, a 3-mer (k-mer the size of 3) could be GCA from the sequence GCATGTCCCA.
 Essentially, all the k-mers within a sequence will overlap by 1:

 GCA, CAT, ATG, TGT, GTC, TCC, CCC, CCA

+K-mers are specifically important in the realm of bioinformatics, as defining them makes it easier to assemble genomes and also making analysis of smaller bits of sequence more manageable.

 # About
 KMER-info is a Python script created to find k-mers and subsequent k-mers from a specified genomic sequence.